On the noncommutative geometry of square superpotential algebras: Noncommutative crepant resolutions

-$A$ is then isomorphic to the endomorphism ring of the direct sum of the above $R$-modules, each of which is reflexive.
-Note that the free $R$-module can be placed at any vertex. }\end{Example}
+\begin{Example} \rm{ Consider the $Y^{4,0}$ algebra $A$ given in figure \ref{Y40}. $A$ is isomorphic to the endomorphism ring of the direct sum of the reflexive $R$-modules $R_i := \bar{\tau}(e_iAe_1) \subset B$, $i \in Q_0$, given in the figure.
+Note that the free $R$-module $R$ can be placed at any vertex.